Mamta's Kitchen

 Notes

-• This drink goes particularly well with Aloo/Alu Paratha and
+• This drink goes particularly well with Aloo Paratha.

 • If cultured buttermilk is available, it can be used to replace yoghurt and water.
 Originally, this drink was always made from low fat cultured butter milk.